namnguyen02/bank-debt/app/api/nguoi_than_khach_hang/api_docs.md

 ```

 **Response**
-- 200 Created: When new employee record is inserted
+- 200 Created: When new customer's relatives record is inserted
 - 400 Bad Request: If invalid data is passed
 - 500 Internal Server Error: If insert query fails
 ---

 ## DELETE /api/nguoi_than_khach_hang/:id

-Deletes an employee record from the database.
+Deletes a customer's relatives record from the database.

 **Query Parameters**

-- **id** (required): Employee ID to delete
+- **id** (required): customer's relatives ID to delete

 **Response**

-- 200 OK: When employee record is deleted successfully
+- 200 OK: When customer's relatives record is deleted successfully
   - Returns JSON object:
     - message: 'Record deleted successfully'
 - 400 Bad Request: When ma_nv is invalid or missing